cbasje/benjami.in/src/content/project/en/kompano.md

 This Kompano app is used to control the Kompano robot.
 The robot cuts the leaves of tomato plants in greenhouses.
 Operators use the Kompano robot app to start the robot and fix any problems that might occur.
 An operator controls multiple Kompanos with the app daily."
 headerImage:
     url: "/images/kompano.webp"
-    caption: "The operator can use the app in the greenhouse while keeping a safe distance"
+    caption: "The operator can use the app in the greenhouse while keeping a safe distance."
     alt: "A hand holding a phone with the Kompano control app.
 The background shows a greenhouse with a Kompano robot in it."
 hue: 140
 categories: